How Populous Covers All the Bases for MLB’s All-Star Game

 Three of the ballpark’s edges touch a city street, some of which didn’t even exist beforehand.
 The fourth opens to a West Plaza with art installations, tropical landscaping and event space unlike any other in the big leagues.

-The results shine through come show time, just like they will this year in Miami.
+With every event, the results shine through come show time, just like they did this year in Miami.